tanelih/franknbeans/README.md

-Frank N Beans
+## Frank N Beans

-small community site demo using backbone, slim and redbean.
+A small community site demo using Backbone.js, Slim and RedBeanPHP.